Fast sampling via spectral independence beyond bounded-degree graphs: Spectral independence via branching values

 Following \cite{Spectral, touniqueness}, for distributions $\mu$ induced by 2-spin systems, we work with the following notion of pairwise vertex-influence, which can be used to bound the spectral independence.
 For a graph $G=(V,E)$ and $\tau\in \{0,1\}^S$ for some $S\subset V$, for vertices $u,v$ with $u\in V\backslash S$ and $0<\mu_\tau(\sigma_u=1)<1$, we define the \emph{influence} of $u$ on $v$ (under $\mu_\tau$) as

 For matchings, we will work with an analogous notion from the perspective of edges (see Section~\ref{sec:monomer}).
 For all these models, spectral independence will be bounded by summing the absolute value of the influences of an arbitrary vertex $u$ to the rest of the graph.
-In turn, it has been shown in \cite{touniqueness} that summing the influences of a vertex $u$ in a graph $G$ reduces to summing the sum of influences on the self-avoiding walk tree emanating from $u$.
-We state the following lemma from \cite{touniqueness}. \begin{lemma}[{\cite{touniqueness}}] Consider an arbitrary 2-spin system on a graph $G=(V,E)$, with distribution $\mu$ supported on $\Omega\subseteq \{0,1\}^V$.
+In turn, it has been shown in \cite{touniqueness} that summing the influences of a vertex $u$ in a graph $G$ reduces to summing the sum of influences on the self-avoiding walk tree emanating from $u$ (this is the tree whose vertices correspond to self-avoiding walks in $G$ which start from $u$, where two vertices are adjacent when one walk is a one-step extension of the other; it was first introduced in related contexts by \cite{Weitz,scott2005repulsive}).

+We will use the following lemma from \cite{touniqueness}. \begin{lemma}[{\cite{touniqueness}}] Consider an arbitrary 2-spin system on a graph $G=(V,E)$, with distribution $\mu$ supported on $\Omega\subseteq \{0,1\}^V$.
 Let $\rho\in V$ be an arbitrary vertex, $T=(V_T,E_T)$ be the tree of self-avoiding walks in $G$ starting from $\rho$, and $\nu$ be the distribution of the 2-spin system on $T$.

 Then, for any $S\subseteq V\backslash \{\rho\}$ and $\tau\in \Omega_S$ with $0<\mu_\tau(\sigma_\rho=1)<1$, there is a subset $W\subseteq V_T\backslash \{\rho\}$ and a configuration $\phi\in \{0,1\}^{W}$ such that $\mu_\tau(\sigma_\rho=1)=\nu_\phi(\sigma_\rho=1)$ and